‣ Board-Certified Practicing Neurologist And Classroom Teacher For 25 Years

 Multimedia access has changed the way students attend to their environment.
 The digital age presents a new set of challenges to the brain’s attention system.
 Fortunately, neuroscience has revealed the stimuli and circumstances that grab and sustain the brain’s attention.
 After experiencing the power of the attention filter that controls what sensory information gets into the brain, you’ll be able to use the applications to procure and sustain learner attention.
 In addition, you’ll have insights through which to encourage students to achieve independence as they come to understand their own attention filters and best practices.

-JW2 Building Powerful Executive Function Skills for Creative Problem-Solving
+JW2 (New!)
+Building Powerful Executive Function Skills for Creative Problem-Solving

 BY Prof. Judy Willis